 This course provides a review of research design and methods.
 Students will develop a research question and design a basic, applied, action or instrumental research project related to their professional interests.
-Prerequisites: EDU 520 and permission of advisor.
+Prerequisites: EDU 520, completion of 12 approved credits form program plan and permission of the instructor.
+This course requires full acceptance into M.Ed. program.